 Seven-seat cars tend to be expensive, but you can save a lot of money by scouring the second-hand market.
 We've picked out the best used 7-seat cars to consider.

-While seven-seat cars have been around for quite some time but they’re much more practical than they were before and there’s arguably never been a better time to buy one.
+Seven-seater cars have been around for quite some time but they’re much more practical than they were before and there’s arguably never been a better time to buy one.
 Buyers have plenty of choice if they want a car with three rows of seats and, as some car companies’ seven-seaters have become their flagship models, they have improved dramatically in terms of quality and usability in recent years and there’s plenty of them making it onto the used car market.

 If you need as much space as possible, you’ll want to look at a van-based MPV like the Peugeot Rifter or Volkswagen Caddy Life.
 Despite a recent increase in the amount of equipment they come with, these van-based cars still tend to be much cheaper than standard MPVs and SUVs.